 The estimates illustrate the impact that travel, expressed as total vehicle miles traveled (VMT), has on air quality, and ultimately the region's ability to maintain transportation conformity.
 PM10 in the Medford-Ashland PM10 maintenance area is anticipated to increase as a result of increasing VMT.
 By the 2045 horizon year of the RTP the region can expect to be using slightly less than half of its PM10 emissions budget.
 Transportation projects that will have the greatest benefit to PM10 emissions will be those that address road dust.
 Paving projects - especially widening shoulders to accommodate bikes, curbs, gutters and sidewalks - will continue to be among the most beneficial.
-By reviewing the lists of planned and programmed projects, Appendix E, projects that reduce particulate emissions can be identified.
-They include urban upgrade projects that add curbs, gutters and sidewalks.
+By reviewing the lists of planned and programmed projects, Appendix E, projects that add curbs, gutters and sidewalks.
 Credits for air-quality-improving projects, often funded with federal Congestion Mitigation and Air Quality (CMAQ) funds could theoretically have been used as offsets against the future year emissions estimates, however, offset calculations were not required to meet the PM10 budget tests and were not taken.